-- An administration server
+- An Admin Server

-- A set of managed servers in a cluster
+- A set of Managed Servers in a cluster

 - An HTTP load balancer (router)

-- Physically shared, highly-available disk subsystems for managed server data-Whole server migration requires that all data on a managed server be located on a multi-ported disk.
+- Physically shared, highly-available disk subsystems for Managed Server data-Whole server migration requires that all data on a Managed Server be located on a multi-ported disk.
 A typical and recommended way to do this is by using a multi-ported disk subsystem or SAN, and allowing two or more servers to

-mount file systems within the disk subsystem.
-The file system does not need to be simultaneously shared; it is only necessary for one server to mount a file system at any one time.

-A Microsoft SQL Server or Oracle database configured for failover with a cluster manager-You should take advantage of any high availability or failover solutions offered by your database vendor in addition to using a commercial cluster manager.
+- mount file systems within the disk subsystem.
+The file system does not need to be simultaneously shared; it is only necessary for one server to mount a file system at any one time. - A Microsoft SQL Server or Oracle database configured for failover with a cluster manager-You should take advantage of any high availability or failover solutions offered by your database vendor in addition to using a commercial cluster manager.
 (For database-specific information, see your database vendor's documentation.)